On this page

 - PURCHASE PROTECTION INSURANCE Cover lasts for 120 days per year

 - EXTENDED WARRANTY Warranty is extended for the same duration as the original warranty up to 2 years.

 - RENTAL CAR EXCESS INSURANCE Covers up to $5500

-- Bonus Points Earn up to 120,000 bonus Velocity PointsEarn up to 120,000 bonus Velocity Points Spend $4,000 or more on eligible purchases within 90 days of new card approval and you'll get the initial 90,000 bonus Velocity Points.
-Plus, you'll receive an additional 30,000 bonus Velocity Points after making the first eligible purchase in the second year of your card account being active.
+- Bonus Points Earn up to 120,000 bonus Velocity PointsEarn up to 120,000 bonus Velocity Points Spend $4,000 or more on eligible purchases within 90 days of new card approval and you'll get 120,000 bonus Velocity Points.
 Offer excludes customers who hold/held any Westpac Rewards credit card in the last 12 months.
+0% p.a. for 24 months on balance transfer when requested at card application.
+1% balance transfer fee applies.
 New cards only.
 T&Cs apply.

 Annual fee includes Velocity fee of $50